 The Ekman pumping is the upward transport of seawater as a result of depression.
 Under the action of wind, water of the mixed layer is set in motion and deflected by Coriolis force outwardly of the depression.
 This creates divergence.
 In contrast, in a high pressure, the Ekman transport occurs to the center of the system, creating convergence and transport of material downwardly.

-However the observations of short-period Rossby waves from where the western boundary currents leave the continents to enter the gyre, which are part of the Meridional Overturning Circulation, as well as long-period Rossby waves wrapping around the gyre suggest a key role of modulated responses of the gyres in the general ocean circulation.
+However the observations of short-period Rossby waves from where the western boundary currents leave the continents to enter the gyre, which are part of the Meridional Overturning Circulation, as well as long-period Rossby waves wrapping around the gyre and resulting from the variation in the Coriolis effect with the mean radius of the gyre suggest a key role of modulated responses of the gyres in the general ocean circulation.

 Subtropical gyres respond to varying forcing effects acting on the wind-driven circulation.
 Forcing effects are of two types according to the period with which they alter the Sverdrup balance.
 Short period forcing effects result from the variation in warm water masses carried by the western boundary currents, which gives rise to the oscillation of the thermocline at mid-latitudes of the gyres.
 Resulting westward-propagating baroclinic Rossby waves are formed, dragged by the wind-driven current.
 Those forcing effects are inherited from the tropical oceans.
 Long period forcing effects result from solar and orbital cycles.
 Thermal perturbations, however very weak, are strongly amplified owing to the positive feedback on the baroclinic Rossby waves.